ibm-cloud-docs/security-compliance/credentials.md

 **What level of access do my credentials need to have?**

-The level of access that you need depends upon the actions that you want the {{site.data.keyword.compliance_short}} to take.
-If you want to perform scans only, then the collector must have `read` access to your resource configurations.
-If you want to also initiate remediation from the {{site.data.keyword.compliance_short}}, then the credential must have `write` access.
+The level of access that your credentials need depends upon the actions that you want the {{site.data.keyword.compliance_short}} to take.
+If you only want to run scans on your resources, you must provide credentials that provide the collector `read` access to your resources.
+This way, the service is able to scan your resource configurations.
+If you also want to initiate remediation from the {{site.data.keyword.compliance_short}}, then the credentials that you provide must have `write` access.

 **How are my credentials stored?**